-In a higher education setting, accommodations are modifications or adjustments in the academic environment that enable a student with a disability to have equal access to the university’s programs, courses, services and activities.
-Providing accommodations should not compromise the essential elements of a course or program, nor weaken academic standards.
-Accommodations should provide an alternative way to accomplish the requirements by eliminating or reducing disability-related barriers and providing a level playing field.
+In a higher education setting, reasonable accommodations are modifications or adjustments in the academic environment that provide a qualified student with a disability equal access to the university’s programs, courses, services and activities.
+Providing accommodations does not compromise the essential elements of a course or program or weaken academic standards.
+Accommodations simply provide an alternative way to accomplish the requirements by eliminating or reducing disability-related barriers and providing a level playing field.

 Please be aware that you may request an accommodation for an internship.
 An internship accommodation may more closely resemble a job accommodation rather than an academic accommodation.
 Internship accommodations require advance planning and often involve a significant amount of interaction between the academic program, ADS and the student.
 If you will be participating in an internship experience, plan to discuss whether accommodations will be needed with your ADS specialist as early as possible.

 While students with service animals are not required to register with ADS, it is recommended that they notify the office so that we may offer any necessary assistance.
 The student may be asked whether the animal is needed because of a disability, and what work or task(s) the animal has been trained to perform.